 13 May 2021

-Between 24 February and 10 March 2021, we conducted a survey of RCSLT members, to gather their insights into working with people with Long COVID over the previous year (February 2020 to March 2021) – the results of which are shared in our new report ‘Long COVID and speech and language therapy: Understanding the mid- to long-term speech and language therapy needs and the impact on services’, published today.
+Between 24 February and 10 March 2021, we conducted a survey of RCSLT members to gather their insights into working with people with Long COVID, between February 2020 and March 2021.
+Our new report, ‘Long COVID and speech and language therapy’, published today, examines the results.

 The report – Long COVID and speech and language therapy (PDF) – furthers our understanding of the mid- to long-term speech and language therapy needs of people with Long COVID, the impact these difficulties have on people’s lives and the essential role that speech and language therapy plays in supporting them.

 - All speech and language therapy respondents received referrals of people who had Long COVID with ongoing speech and language therapy needs.

 - Concerningly, around a quarter of speech and language therapy respondents reported that the majority of people they had seen had more than one speech and language therapy need, indicating a higher level of complexity.

 - There was significant variation in the number of people referred to speech and language therapy, which could indicate a lack of awareness of speech and language therapy needs after COVID-19, resulting in large numbers of unmet need.

 - Speech and language therapy needs may be secondary to other Long COVID presentations, such as breathlessness, however addressing these needs will become more imperative especially as people try to return to work.

 - The report details the impact of these needs on the person.
 Key findings included a negative impact on mental health and wellbeing, an impact on the person’s ability to carry out daily tasks and activities and an impact on the ability to return to work.